Click hear to learn about the giant ear.

 limits of magnetic field measurement.
 Many potential additional applications

-Run 2-3.
-Together with the previous results from Brookhaven, measured g-2 of the muon differs from the Standard Model Calculation by
+and Run 2-3.
+Together with the previous results from Brookhaven, measured g-2 of the muon differs from the recent Standard Model

-2.5 parts-per-million (ppm), which is about 5 times the estimated combined
+Calculation by 2.5 parts-per-million (ppm), which is about 5 times the

-uncertainty of experiment and a recently compiled Standard-Model calculation.
+estimated combined uncertainty of experiment and a recently compiled

-muon spin-precession frequency to the magnetic-moment anomaly aµ=
+that connects the muon spin-precession frequency to the magnetic-moment

 precision absolute magnetometry has pushed the development of new techniques based on 3He.